Jahnavi1899/Jahnavi1899/README.md

 **Software Engineer**
 *Accenture Solutions, India* (Jun 2021 – Jul 2023)
-- Designed and maintained robust RESTful APIs with C# and .NET, in an agile, production-grade environment.
+- Designed and maintained robust REST APIs with C# and .NET, in an agile, production-grade environment.
-- Optimized Angular-based UIs for accessibility and responsiveness, resulting in a 20% reduction in support tickets
+- Optimized Angular-based UIs for accessibility and responsiveness, resulting in a reduction in support tickets
-- Enhanced system responsiveness by architecting message-driven integrations with RabbitMQ.
+- Enhanced system responsiveness by architecting event-driven integrations with RabbitMQ.

 **Data Science Intern**
 *Pivotchain Solutions, India* (Jan 2021 – Jun 2021)
-- Integrated deep learning models using TensorFlow and OpenCV for computer vision tasks, achieving 90% precision in color detection.
+- Integrated deep learning models using TensorFlow and OpenCV for computer vision tasks, achieving 85% precision in color detection.
 - Automated large-scale data collection and preprocessing, streamlining pipelines and improving model performance.
 - Gained hands-on experience in end-to-end ML pipelines, from data preparation to model deployment.